Ferdinand Joseph, Prince of Dietrichstein: Social Work

 Ferdinand Jiseph also used his wealth for social and charitable purposes.
 His father, as universal heir in 1654 of the Countess Johanna Franziska Magnis, established in her name a school dedicated to the Virgin Mary in Brno.
 However, the funds originally dedicated for this objective are 60,000 guilders (extracted from the district of Medlanko and Brno) proved to be insufficients, Ferdinand Joseph therefore transferred his rights over the Lordship of Mährisch-Neustadt for the foundation, which finally was completed.
 Thus, 12 orphaned girls between 12 and 20 years, of which 4 belonged to the Herrenstand, 4 to the Ritterstand and 4 to the Bürgertum received an education and a dowry for their marriages.
 The prince even established hospitals in Nikolsburg and Libochovice.

-Marriage and Issue
+Marriage and issue

-In Graz on 7 February 1656, Ferdinand Joseph married with Marie Elisabeth (26 September 1640 – 19 March 1715), eldest child and only surviving daughter of Johann Anton I, Prince of Eggenberg, Duke of Český Krumlov and Princely Count (gefürsteter Graf) of Gradisca d'Isonzo and Anna Maria of Brandenburg-Bayreuth.
-Thanks to his marriage (who related him with the Hohenzollern dynasty) and the unions of his siblings with members of the first noble families of the Habsburg monarchy (including the Houses of Auersperg, Kaunitz, Liechtenstein, Lobkowitz, Montecuccoli, Trauttmandsorff and Schwarzenberg), Ferdinand Joseph acquired a close affinity not only with the great dynasties of the Holy Roman Empire but also with the Imperial house.
+In Graz on 7 February 1656, Ferdinand Joseph married with Princess Marie Elisabeth of Eggenberg (26 September 1640 – 19 March 1715), eldest child and only surviving daughter of Johann Anton I, Prince of Eggenberg, Duke of Krumau and Princely Count (gefürsteter Graf) of Gradisca and his wife, Margravine Anna Maria of Brandenburg-Bayreuth.
+Thanks to his marriage (who related him with the House of Hohenzollern) and the unions of his siblings with members of the first noble families of the Habsburg monarchy (including the Houses of Auersperg, Kaunitz, Liechtenstein, Lobkowitz, Montecuccoli, Trauttmandsorff and Schwarzenberg), Ferdinand Joseph acquired an affinity not only with the great dynasties of the Holy Roman Empire, but also with an Imperial House.

-Ferdinand Joseph and Marie Elisabeth had twenty children, of whom only five survive adulthood:
+Ferdinand Joseph and Marie Elisabeth had twenty children, of whom only five survived to adulthood: